tfrere/comic-book-generator/client/README.md

-# Don't Look Up - Client
+# Comic Book Generator - Client

-Frontend interface for the Don't Look Up narrative game, built with React and Vite.
+Frontend interface for the Comic Book Generator, built with React and Vite.

 ## 🛠️ Technologies